-The company has also sold a number of products which are whole of life albeit that the funds are disinvested after 5, 6 or 7 years depending on the product specifications.
-For these products the calculation of the technical provisions assumes a lapse rate of 100% once funds are disinvested.
+The company has also sold a number of whole of life products which move into a liquidity fund after 5, 6 or 7 years depending on the product specifications.
+For these products the calculation of the technical provisions assumes a lapse rate of 100% once funds move to this liquidity fund.